MicrosoftDocs/azure-docs/articles/batch/job-pool-lifetime-statistics-migration-guide.md

 ## Next steps

-For more information, refer to the Batch [Job](https://learn.microsoft.com/rest/api/batchservice/job) or [Pool](https://learn.microsoft.com/rest/api/batchservice/pool) API.
-For Azure Monitr logs, please see [this article](../azure-monitor/logs/data-platform-logs.md).
+For more information, see the Batch [Job](https://learn.microsoft.com/rest/api/batchservice/job) or [Pool](https://learn.microsoft.com/rest/api/batchservice/pool) API.
+For Azure Monitor logs, see [this article](../azure-monitor/logs/data-platform-logs.md).